 Imam Square, Esfahan, built about 400 years ago in 1066.
 My maths isn’t off.
 It took me a while to realise that it was 1066 in Muslim years, since Muhammad the profit.
 Alighapoo Palace, the tall building on the left was used by the Sultans to watch polo being played on the field below.
 Picture taken from the front of Imam Mosque.

-The extraordinarily beautiful Imam Mosque.
-This is just the entrance.
-The Mosque is actually behind.
+The entrance of extraordinarily beautiful Imam Mosque.
 A must-see.